smtcoq/smtcoq.github.io/capi.md

 ### What is a certificate?
-In this setting, a *certificate* is a proof of the unsatisfiability of the conjunction of the assumptions.
-Such a proof, starting from the assumptions (using the rule `cassume`), derives new clauses, until it derives the empty clause.
+In this setting, a *certificate* is a proof of the unsatisfiability of the conjunction of the assertions.
+Such a proof, starting from the assertions (using the rule `cassume`), derives new clauses, until it derives the empty clause.

-The invariant is that all the derived clauses are implied by the assumptions.
+The invariant is that all the derived clauses are implied by the assertions.
 As the empty clause can be derived, and is unsatisfiable, it entails that the input problem is also unsatisfiable.

 We provide a set of rules that is complete for our logic, and which is a